-A 40-hour workweek is enough hours to consume a huge part of your life.
-And once you add in your commute, you might be spending 50+ hours a week on your job.
-Then of course there’s crunch time, when your hours are even longer.
+A 40-hour workweek consumes a huge part of your life.
+Once you add in your commute, you might be spending 50+ hours per week on your job.
+And then of course there’s crunch time, when your hours are even longer.

 What would you do with your extra day if you had a 3-day weekend?

 The most straightforward way to get that 3-day weekend is to negotiate—ideally with your current employer, or if not then with a new employer.
 Since 2013 I’ve worked between 28 and 35 hours per week, at 3 different startups, and I did it by negotiating.

 And it’s not just me.
 Mike, for example, is a programmer I know who has been working 4 days a week for more than 15 years, at 7 different companies, in every case by using negotiation.